All Saints Regional Catholic School

-The dream of a St. Boniface Martyr School began in 1899, when the original church was built.
-Father James Donohoe, the first pastor, expressed a strong desire to see a parochial school for the children of parish families.
-The idea stayed alive in the 1920’s, when Father Louis Sloane, the pastor at the time, began to set aside money each year to be
+The dream of establishing a Catholic school at St. Boniface Martyr Parish began in 1898, when the parish was established.
+Father James Donohoe, the first pastor, expressed a strong desire to see a parochial school created for the children of parish families.
+The idea stayed alive in the 1920’s, when Father Louis Sloane, the pastor at the time, began to set aside money each year to be used in building the school.

-His successor, Father Patrick Ford, went a step further by organizing a fund drive to raise $50,000 of the $250,000 needed for the schools’ construction.
+His successor, Father Patrick Ford, went a step further by organizing a fund drive to raise $50,000 of the $250,000 needed for the school’s construction.
 The support given by the parishioners was such that the money was donated or pledged within only a few weeks.
-Combined with the funds set aside by Father Sloane, that money was sufficient to buy the Amrhein Farm on which the school was to be built, and to hire Architect James O’Connor
+Combined with the funds set aside by Father Sloane, that money was sufficient to buy the Amrhein Farm on which the school was to be built, and to hire Architect James O’Connor to design the structure.

 In November, 1927, ground was broken and Frank A. Droesch, Inc., a construction firm from Queens, began working on the building.
 The work was completed in time for the school to open its doors in September, 1928.
 On June 23, 1928, the Sisters of Mercy from Dallas, Pennsylvania arrived and began registering children for entry into grades 1 through 6.
 Another grade was to be added each year until all 8 grades were included.